Cracking the Code: CEO Eran Atlas Talks DreaMed’s Revolutionary Tech

 BT1: Can people on MDI utilize DreaMed Advisor?

-E: It’s not regulated for MDI patients at the moment.
+E: It’s not regulated for multiple daily injection (MDI) patients at the moment.
 Our MDI version is on clinical trials, and I really hope that during this calendar year, we’ll be able to share the status of these programs and how fast we think it will be available on the market.

 Do you think part of the reason people are sometimes slow to adopt technology is because there are some who question using it for matters like medical decisions?